Cellular-Semantics/CL_KG/docs/dataset_curation_guidelines.md

 # Dataset Curation Guidelines for Loading and File Placement

-This guide outlines the process for curating datasets and specifies where to place the curation files for proper loading.
+This guide outlines the process for curating datasets and specifies the location where curation files should be placed for proper loading.
 By following these guidelines, you ensure datasets are prepared correctly for integration and that the files are stored in the appropriate directories for seamless access and management.